Global Ikhwan child abuse scandal: Alleged indoctrination of children

 On 13 October 2024, the IGP, Razarudin Husain stated that police are also investigating whether the children rescued from GISB homes were exposed to militant ideas.
 Claims have surfaced suggesting that the children were shown videos promoting extremist views during their time at the homes.
 The police continue to investigate how these videos were shared with the children.
 This followed comments by Selangor Islamic Affairs and Innovation Development Committee chairman Dr. Mohammad Fahmi Ngah, who suggested that the children may have been exposed to these videos during their time at the homes.

 Response

 Federal government

-Prime Minister Anwar Ibrahim urged the authorities, including the Selangor Islamic Religious Department (JAIS), the Federal Territories Islamic Religious Department (JAWI), and the Department of Islamic Development Malaysia (JAKIM), to take appropriate action regarding the issue.
+Prime Minister Anwar Ibrahim urged the authorities, including the Selangor Islamic Religious Department (JAIS), the Federal Territories Islamic Religious Department (JAWI), and JAKIM, to take appropriate action regarding the issue.

 State governments

 By 30 November 2024, seven states in Malaysia—Perlis, Selangor, Pahang, Melaka, Sabah, Penang and Johor—had outlawed GISB and declared its teachings deviant.